-The Modern Marketing Portfolio: 4 Strategies & Examples
+The Modern Marketing Portfolio: 4 Strategies and Examples

 The Static Portfolio?
 Dead.
 Stand Out with Modern Best Practices.

-Early in my career, I sharing work samples through scattered, unbranded links with zero context.
-When I launced Agile Marketing in 2022, I built a professional content marketing portfolio I was proud of—clean, organized, effective.
-But I've realized it’s a static digital brochure.
+Early in my career, I shared work samples via scattered, unbranded links with zero context.
+When I launched Agile Marketing in 2022, I built a professional content marketing portfolio I was proud of—clean, organized, effective.
+But I've realized, at the end of the day, it’s a static digital brochure.
 It shows the work I’ve done, but it doesn’t showcase anything strategic.

 So I'm practicing what I preach.
-This article kicks off my public portfolio transformation, where I'll share progress and lessons as I go.
+This article kicks off my B2B content marketing and strategy portfolio transformation, where I'll share progress and lessons as I go.

-Behold, the typical marketing consultant portfolio: headshot, PDF samples, campaign screenshots, brief descriptions.
-A collection of disjointed work that reveals nothing about strategic thinking, collaboration, or problem-solving.
-Clean, but forgettable.
-A hodgepodge of disjointed topics and snapshots that reveal nothing about the strategic architecture, cross-functional collaboration, technical execution, or iterative problem-solving behind each campaign.
+The classic marketing consultant portfolio: headshots, PDF samples, campaign screenshots.
+A collection of disjointed work that reveals nothing about the strategic architecture, cross-functional collaboration, or iterative problem-solving behind each campaign.
+Clean, but unremarkable.

 According to Gartner, 61% of B2B buyers research service providers independently before making contact.
-Your portfolio often determines whether you're even considered for opportunities.
+Your portfolio is your front line, determining whether you're even considered for opportunities.

-The Marketer's Manifesto: The Proving Ground for Impact
+The Marketer's Manifesto: A Proving Ground for Impact

 The power of a professional showcase is no longer the exclusive domain of designers and developers.
-It's the critical digital asset for every marketer ready to leverage and establish their brand authority.
+An interactive portfolio is the vital digital asset for every marketer ready to establish and brandish their brand authority.
 The key is to shift your mindset: organize your work by problem-solving methodology, not by content format.
 Start by answering these three key questions:

-Is your portfolio a gallery of work, or a demonstration of results?
-An interactive portfolio lets visitors explore the data and see the value you bring to a business.
+Question 1: Is your portfolio a gallery of work, or a demonstration of results?
+An interactive portfolio lets visitors explore the data behind business results.

 • Static portfolio: A PDF of an email marketing campaign you designed